Get our top hamster tips to keep your hamster happy!

 Mistake 7: Using a dangerous cage or wheel

-This may sound odd, but not all hamster cages and wheels are suitable for hamsters!
+This may surprise you, but not all hamster cages and wheels are made to be suitable for hamsters!

 Unfortunately, some companies manufacture low quality cages and wheels that use a rung and gap structure (like a ladder) rather than a solid surface.